mihaiolteanu/ulitza/README.md

 # ulitza
 Famous persons on street names worldwide.

-For the feel-good summary check the [ulitza/about](https://mihaiolteanu.me/ulitza/about) page.

-On the technical side, the street names are taken from [openstreetmap](http://download.geofabrik.de/index.html) (osm), wikipedia links are manually added, street prefixes and suffixes are removed and equivalent streets are merged into a standard name and their frequencies counted.
+All street names are taken from [openstreetmap](http://download.geofabrik.de/index.html) (osm), wikipedia links are manually added, street prefixes and suffixes are removed and equivalent streets are merged into a standard name and their frequencies counted.
 Each